 Hydepark Doorn, Architectural ensemble in Doorn, Netherlands

 The estate was founded in 1815 by G.H.R.
-Hoff, who systematically transformed heathlands into structured farmland and forests.
-An original house was later replaced by a larger manor that defines the property today.
+Hoff, who converted heathlands into farmland and forests.
+The original house was later replaced by a larger manor, which remains the central building of the property today.

 The community of curious travelers